Electronic editions by CELT of Irish texts edited and translated by O'Donovan

 1852: employed to transcribe legal manuscripts by the commission for the publication of the ancient laws of Ireland.

-1848–51: transcribed, translated and edited the Annals of the Four Masters, often called the "Fifth Master" for this work.
+1848–51: transcribed, translated and edited the six volumes of the Annals of the Four Masters, often called the "Fifth Master" for this work.
 The Irish type in which the text is printed was designed by George Petrie.

 1849: Celtic Society published his The Genealogy of Corca Laidhe, or O'Driscoll's Country.